webdevarif/role-base-edit-control/readme.txt

 3. **Permission Matrix** - Visual overview showing all role permissions at a glance
 4. **Bulk Operations** - Select multiple users and apply bulk actions efficiently
 5. **Quick Actions** - Export/import settings and test current user permissions

+?
+Order the screenshots in the order you'd like them to appear in the plugin listing.

+== Screenshots ==

+1. **Main Settings Page** - Clean, tabbed interface for managing role permissions and user overrides
+2. **Role Permissions Tab** - Set default permissions for user roles with visual toggles
+3. **User Overrides Tab** - Target individual users with custom permission settings
+4. **Quick Actions Tab** - Export/import settings, reset permissions, and test current user
+5. **Permission Matrix** - Visual overview showing all role and user permissions at a glance
+6. **WP-CLI Commands** - Command-line management with comprehensive options

 == Changelog ==